PRUBHTEJ/Linux-Essentials-by-NDG/Readme.md

 This Repository contains the notes of the online course on the basics of linux by NDG & sponsored by Cisco.

-This course had been divided into 18 modules having labs and quizzes after each module.
+This course has been divided into 18 modules having labs and quizzes after each module.

 The 18 modules have been listed here: